Kkasystems/hello-world/README.md

 # hello-world
-I am new to programing and this will be my first repository of data
+I am new to programming and this will be my first repository of data